Editor's Note: This blog post was has been updated as of July 21st, 2018 - it was originally written on December 15th, 2015.

 While it may be tempting to do this, don't.
 If people want email from your business they can and will sign up for it.

-If you have or are still doing any of the above, I know you're not a bad person or mean to disrespect anyone.
-I'm willing to bet with all that you have to do as a business owner you just haven't given it a second thought that any of these actions are bad form.
-There's a lot to learn as a business owner.
-I get it.
+If you've done any of the above, you're not a bad person!
+I'm willing to bet with all that you have to do as a business owner, you simply haven't given any of the above a second thought, and had no idea that any of these actions are bad form.

 This is your business, something you've worked so hard to bring into fruition, respect it by following best practices that are expected of everyone.

 I can't stress the importance enough of having an audience that wants to hear from you and in turn wants to engage with your products and content.

 If you do end up having to pay for it, remember it's a tax write off.
-I personally use Mailchimp and love it.
-I find the user interface to be really easy, and they offer many videos and support through their blog posts to help educate you.
-Other great companies are: My Emma, Constant Contact, or Vertical Response (that's just to name a few!).
+I personally recommend Mailchimp for product based businesses.
+I find Mailchimp's user interface to be really easy, and they offer many videos and support through their blog posts to help educate you.
+I recommend Seva (formerly Convertkit) for B2B service based businesses.